 PHASE 5 (Days 35-50)

 Sounds like fun, doesn’t it?
 As mentioned above, this diet is very strict and comes with some risks you should be aware of.
+Anytime you starve yourself it’s a mistake and there will be health consequences.

 Anytime you dip below 1000-1500 calories a day, you put your body at risk of serious complications.
-And, considering this entire diet is under 800 calories for 50 days, you may find yourself suffering from some of the following:
+And, considering this entire diet is under 800 calories for 50 days, you will find yourself suffering from some of the following:

 You may also find yourself losing a lot of muscle mass, which can put you at risk of osteoporosis due to the lack of essential vitamins.
 You may even suffer from organ damage if you continue with this diet for too long, as your body isn’t getting the vitamins and nutrients it needs and you are putting it through quite extreme circumstances.